 Option 4: Both source remote UE ID (local ID) and target remote UE ID (local ID) included in each hop.

-Option 5: A local pair ID for a pair between source UD and target remote UE included in each hop.
+Option 5: A local pair ID for a pair between source remote UE and target remote UE included in each hop.

 Moreover, suppose short ID is adopted, the subsequent issue is who is responsible for the ID assignment.
 Based on the submitted papers, majority companies who support short ID also support that relay UE is responsible for the ID assignment.